-Did you ever notice that no kids live with Californian sidewalk gremlins, or that tax paid by workers is really paid by their employers?
-Consider how little of their money billionaires enjoy, and how much is used by the public.
-Have you observed how governments never penalize themselves when ‘creating’ jobs,’ but always punish the hell out of businesses for doing so?
-Were you aware that all anti-capitalists (without exception) gorge themselves on capitalism’s produce, and cannot survive without it?
+Did you ever notice that no kids live with Californian sidewalk gremlins or that tax paid by workers is really paid by their employers?
+Consider how little of their money billionaires enjoy and how much the public uses.
+Have you observed how governments never penalize themselves when ‘creating’ jobs but always punish businesses for doing so?
+Were you aware that all anti-capitalists (without exception) gorge themselves on capitalism’s produce and cannot survive without it?

 These are the deep issues Homer Simpson wishes he could contemplate, but his creators only use vertical thinking.
 As with the writers of South Park and Family Guy, they cannot see the wealth for the coins.
 Growing up watching Scrooge McDuck diving into his money, this caricature of wealth bonded to the inside of their skulls with Super Glue.
 Most artists, actors, and writers cannot see their way past it.

 Consider the alternative.
-If large corporations kept their cash in enormous piles to ogle at, it could not be borrowed by millions of people who would miss out on investing in or gaining equity from their property.
-As such, they could not afford those same corporations’ products or services.
+If large corporations kept their cash in enormous piles to ogle, it could not be borrowed by millions of people who would miss out on investing in or gaining equity from their property.
+It would mean they could not afford those same corporations’ products or services.
 Why build Disneyland if nobody can purchase the entrance fee?

-If billionaires were wealthy at everyone else’s expense, who would consume their products and services?
+Who would consume their products and services if billionaires were wealthy at everyone else’s expense?
 Billionaires get rich by helping ordinary people become prosperous.
 Borrowers of their money procure houses, factories, restaurants, trucks, buses, planes, jets, helicopters, ships, boats, jet skis, and a million other profit-bearing things.
 As they accumulate, they buy more from the billionaire whose money they used (through a bank) to gain wealth in the first place.

 A boyhood friend of mine supported communism and unions all his life, and while I defended the wealthy, he despised them.
 As an adult, he borrowed money from a bank to obtain his $20,000 house.
 Over the years, he paid the mortgage off, and today it is worth close to a million dollars.
 The money he borrowed at the start came from the wealthy.
 Were it not for them, he would have had to rent a home, and his million dollars would not exist.